Smart Thermostat Without C Wire [How to install it]

 Ecobee4 and other Ecobee Thermostats

 The Ecobee4 is our pick for the best thermostat with remote sensors.
-Ecobee smart thermostat without c wire come with a “power extender kit” that can be used as a replacement for the C-wire.
+Ecobee smart thermostat without c wire comes with a “power extender kit” that can be used as a replacement for the C-wire.

 This Ecobee power extender kit will work with Ecobee4, Ecobee 3, and Ecobee 3 Lite thermostats.
 Installing the power extender kit is very simple and took us about 10 minutes during our testing.

 All you must do is connect your existing wires for your furnace into the power extender kit and then wire the extender to your furnace.
 Ecobee has a great video below that shows how easy this is to achieve.

-Check out our review more information about the Ecobee4 thermostat with remote sensors.
+Check out our review for more information about the Ecobee4 thermostat with remote sensors.